-COTA Tasmania’s Peer Education Unit provides a range of informative and interactive sessions to groups across Tasmania covering a range of health and wellbeing issues affecting people over 50.
+COTA Tasmania’s Peer Education service provides a range of informative and interactive sessions to groups across Tasmania covering a range of health and wellbeing issues affecting people over 50.

 About Peer Education